James Bronterre O'Brien: Decline and demise

 By the 1850s O'Brien's poverty began to damage his health.
 He suffered from bronchitis and his Chartist friends attempted to raise money in recognition of the great sacrifices that he had made in the struggle to win universal suffrage and the freedom of the press.
 However, the damage to his health was so bad that he spent his last years bed-ridden.
 James Bronterre O'Brien died on 23 December 1864, and is buried in Abney Park Cemetery.
+His grave is located next to the Cedar Path.